RAG vs Fine Tuning LLM: Choosing a Right Approach to Gen AI

-Artificial Intelligence (AI) has significantly advanced, marked by the development of Retrieval-Augmented Generation (RAG) and LLM Fine-Tuning techniques.
+Artificial Intelligence (AI) has significantly advanced, marked by the development of Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) Fine-Tuning techniques.
 Regardless of their shared goal of enhancing AI’s response to complex queries, they are founded on distinct principles.

 RAG in LLM applications can integrate external data for enriched responses, utilizing diverse data sources to enhance the depth and relevance of information retrieval.
 In comparison, LLM fine-tuning adjusts pre-trained models for domain-specific accuracy.
 This introduction outlines their roles in refining AI’s adaptability and precision in industry-specific LLM applications.